-Every resume should be accompanied by a cover letter with five parts.
+Every resume should be accompanied by the five parts of a cover letter.

 (Psst!
 Did you know we review cover letters?
 We also give you the tools you need to write on that WOWS employers.
 Find out how)

 In this article, I am going to demonstrate the mechanics of a well written cover letter.
 I hope this provides some knowledge about the parts of a cover letter, and enables you to generate interest from a hiring manager.

 Get a name, any name.
 By hook or by crook try to get a name.
 Sometimes you can’t – then try To whom it may concern or Dear hiring manager.

 Dear Hiring Manager:

 2. The Opening (The Grab)